 In both In re Hickey and Kirsch, the lawyer concluded that he could no longer represent the client because the client's claims lacked merit.
 In In re Hickey, the lawyer called the client and told her he could no longer represent her, but did nothing to obtain a substitution of attorney or to be relieved as counsel by the Court.
 The lawyer instead let the claims languish, ultimately resulting in dismissal.
 The lawyer was disciplined for, among other things, failing to withdraw in accordance with the rules and failing to take steps to avoid reasonably foreseeable prejudice to the client.
-Thus, although the lawyer had determined the case lacked merit and mandatory grounds for withdrawal therefore existed, the lawyer could not simply let it be dismissed through inaction.
+Thus, although the lawyer had determined the case lacked merit and mandatory grounds for withdrawal therefore existed under the predecessor to rule 3-700(B)(2), the lawyer could not simply let it be dismissed through inaction.